chloroExtractorTeam/chloroExtractor/paper/paper.md

 Also plasmid SPAdes [@plasmidspades_2016] could possibly be used for this purpose although it is not intended for it.
 In the future, we plan to use our chloroExtractor to screen NCBI's Sequence Read Archive [@sra2008] for chloroplast genomes in public sequencing datasets that are not yet available in chloroplast databases, eg. chloroDB [@chlordb2006] to broaden our knowledge about chloroplasts.

+# Acknowledgements

+MJA was supported by a grant of the German Excellence Initiative to the Graduate School of Life Sciences, University of Würzburg.

 # References